In this guide

 How long could retirement be?

-No one likes to think about their own mortality, but it’s essential to consider how long we might live to estimate the time our retirement savings need to last.
+No one likes to think about their own mortality, but it’s essential to consider how long you might live to estimate the time your retirement savings need to last.
 Australians are living longer and healthier lives than ever, so your retirement might be longer than you think.

 While retirement at age 60 is a popular goal, today’s 60-year-olds could end up living almost as long in retirement as they spent in the workforce.
 That’s a long time to expect your savings to last.